What Is Ascites?

 How Is Peritoneal Effusion Diagnosed?

-Doctors use a mix of tests to diagnose peritoneal effusion.
+Doctors use a mix of tests to diagnose ascites.
 A physical exam and imaging scans are performed.
-Tests such as ultrasound and CT scans can show peritoneal fluid in the abdomen.
+Tests such as ultrasound and CT scans can show excess fluid in your abdominal space.
 A doctor will likely think of ascites if there is severe abdominal swelling.

-If fluid is present, doctors need to collect a liquid biopsy.
-The key to a diagnosis is the laboratory analysis of the peritoneal fluid.
-The fluid is often collected during paracentesis.
-This procedure drains the fluid and collects it for analysis.
+If fluid is present, doctors need to collect a sample of the fluid (a liquid biopsy).
+The key to a diagnosis is the laboratory analysis of your peritoneal fluid.
+The fluid is often collected during a procedure known as a paracentesis.
+This procedure places a needle into your abdominal fluid to drain and collect it for analysis.

 The sample is analyzed in a pathology lab.
-The type of peritoneal effusion is determined.
+The type of ascites you have is determined.
 Pathologists look for potential cancer cells.
 This process is known as cytology.

-A 2022 study in journal Cytopathology looked at cytology testing of ascites fluid.
+A 2022 study in the journal Cytopathology looked at cytology testing of ascites fluid.
 It was able to detect malignant mesothelioma about 34% of the time.
-This underscores why doctors rely on biopsies.
-They can ensure an accurate mesothelioma diagnosis.
+This underscores why doctors rely on tissue biopsies most of the time for the diagnosis of peritoneal mesothelioma.

 Jayda K.